patpalmerston/JavaScript-Algorithms-and-Data-Strucutures/patterns_problem_solving/notes.md

       - This pattern uses objects or sets to collect values/frequencies of values
         - This can often avoid the need for nested loops or O(n^2) operations with arrays / strings
         - use an object to collect values and their frequencies.
 Helpful when you have multiple inputs      and need to compare if they have similar values. looking for frequencies of common things         happening.

+    # Multiple Pointers Pattern
+      - Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition

+      -very efficient for solving problems with minimal space complexity as well